 The circuit breaker pattern operates as a state machine with three distinct states to manage failure routing:

-The "Half-Open" state is critical for agent recovery.
-If we simply switched from Open back to Closed after a timeout, a still-failing API would immediately receive a flood of pending agent requests (the "thundering herd" problem), potentially triggering further rate limits or blowing through your budget before the circuit trips again.
-By allowing only a single test request through, we ensure the service is genuinely healthy before restoring full traffic.
+The "Half-Open" state keeps agent recovery controlled.
+If we switched from Open back to Closed after a timeout, a still-failing API would immediately receive a flood of pending agent requests (the "thundering herd" problem), potentially triggering further rate limits or blowing through your budget before the circuit trips again.
+A single test request proves the service is healthy before full traffic returns.

 Here's a complete implementation of this state machine.
 The CircuitBreaker class acts as a protective wrapper, where its call method takes an arbitrary async function and its arguments as inputs.
-This version explicitly gates the half-open state so only one probe request can run at a time:
+This version gates the half-open state so only one probe can run at a time.
+It also assigns a generation to admitted calls.
+Opening the circuit or starting a new half-open recovery generation invalidates completions from older generations, so an old in-flight success can't close a circuit that newer failures opened:

 1import asyncio